 Following the surgery, stitches or dressings are required, and you will be given painkillers to relieve the pain or antibiotics to avoid the risk of infections.
 In addition, elastic bandages or supportive gear can also be recommended to support your chest and aid in quick recovery.
 In a few cases, a thin tube might be placed under the skin to remove fluid or blood that could accumulate post-surgery.
 Also, you will be kept under observation for a few hours until you regain consciousness and your vitals have stabilised.

 Gynecomastia Surgery Recovery

-Recovery following the gynecomastia surgery can take a few weeks to a few months.
+Recovery following gynecomastia surgery can take a few weeks to a few months.
 After the surgery, dressings will be placed over the incisions or wounds.
 You will be given instructions to take care of the wounds and avoid the risks of infections.
 While at home, you need to stay active and look out for any complications.
 Strenuous exercises and heavy weight lifting should be avoided during the recovery phase.
-Diet should contain a balance of proteins, fruits, and veggies.
+The diet should contain a balance of proteins, fruits, and veggies.
 Processed, spicy, or canned foods should be avoided.

 Follow-up for Gynecomastia Surgery

 Regular follow-up is required to ensure a complication-free recovery.
 Usually, your doctor will give a follow-up chart to follow until your incision and wounds have healed.
 During the first month post-surgery, frequent follow-ups (weekly or twice weekly) may be required, and in the following months, the frequency of the follow-up will reduce, and monthly or bi-monthly follow-up may be required.
 However, in case you experience any complications or experience shortness of breath or any other health issue, you should seek immediate medical care.